EmertonData/robotics/README.md

   --control.push_to_hub=false
 ```

-Note: You can resume recording by adding `--control.resume=true`. # TO CHECK!!!
+Note: You can resume recording by adding `--control.resume=true`.

 ## H. Visualize a dataset